 Use short warmup - tick to encode within the slice file the command to greatly shorten warmup time.
-Only available for PA12 Industrial projects, only with Sinterit STUDIO ADVANCED on Lisa X printers with firmware version 590 or later ( SETTINGS → SYSTEM INFO), in rev. K and later with support for the feature ( SETTINGS → SYSTEM INFO → ACTIVE FEATURES).
+Only available for PA12 Industrial projects, on Suzy and Lisa X printers with firmware version 590 or later (✿ SETTINGS → SYSTEM INFO), in rev. K and later with support for the feature (✿ SETTINGS → SYSTEM INFO → ACTIVE FEATURES).